 Cost: $1700.00* (Enrollment is limited to 32 participants).

 your spot early by selecting

 on-line).
 If your company is an Industrial

-Richey M. Davis, David A. Dillard, John G. Dillard, S. Richard Turner,
+Richey M. Davis, David A. Dillard, S. Richard Turner, Alan R.

-Alan Esker, and Garth L. Wilkes, and Charles E. Frazier, and Timothy E.
+Esker, and Garth L. Wilkes, and Charles E. Frazier, and Timothy E.